michanto/cdk-orchestration/API.md

 ### StringReplacer <a name="StringReplacer" id="@michanto/cdk-orchestration.cloudformation_include.StringReplacer"></a>

-String handler that replaces strings in a template.
+StringTransform that replaces strings in a template.

 Useful for renaming LogicalIDs, as long as they are reasonably unique.